Returning Members

 The course will examine the following key components:

-* How to ensure an effective claim is made and avoid gaps in entitlement, that arise in 20% of cases, when claims are rejected as defective in some way.
+* How to ensure an effective claim is made and avoid gaps in entitlement, when claims are rejected as defective in some way.

-*How to reinstate claims prematurely ended by DWP incompetence, secure retrospective awards and reduce or clear arrears.
+*How to help the tenant reinstate claims, prematurely ended by DWP incompetence, and secure retrospective awards to reduce or eliminate rent arrears.

-* How to ensure the tenant’s Standard Allowance & Housing Costs element are correctly assessed and how, acting as scribe, on behalf of your tenant, you can use the online journal to challenge poor decisions & remedy errors quickly.
+* How to ensure the tenant’s Standard Allowance & Housing Costs element are correctly assessed and how, acting as scribe, on behalf of your tenant, you can use the online journal to challenge poor decisions, remedy errors quickly, notify changes timeously and effectively.

-*Benefit Assessment Periods; payment dates; impact of changes in circumstances that increase/reduce entitlement; role of landlord to “notify” changes seeking “supersession” and “revision”.
+*Benefit Assessment Periods; payment dates; impact of changes in circumstances that increase/reduce entitlement; role of landlord when “notifying” changes seeking alterations to awards.

-* How to deal with changes in circumstances, including couples separating, tenants affected by temporary absences in prison, hospital, residential care etc.
+* How to deal with changes in circumstances, including earnings, couples separating, tenants affected by temporary absences in hospital, residential care, prison etc.

-*How to secure “explicit consent” and assist tenants seek “revisions” and secure retrospective awards; challenge inflated Third Party deductions; and assist the tenant submit Mandatory Reconsiderations & Appeals, where the tenancy is being put in jeopardy, due to inaccurate adjudication, causing wholly unnecessary rent arrears.
+*How to secure “explicit consent” and assist tenants seek resolutions to problems as they occur; challenge poor decisions on assessment of “housing costs”; question wrongly assessed Third Party deductions; and assist the tenant submit Mandatory Reconsiderations & Appeals, where the tenancy is being put in jeopardy, due to inaccurate adjudication.

 Who should attend?